humannum14916/Orynx/README.md

 At this point, you can test that the `orynx` command is working by opening the terminal and running `orynx test`.
 For an overview of how to use the `orynx` command, run `orynx help`.

 To update to the latest version of Orynx, run `orynx update`.

+## Using the `orynx` command

+The `orynx` command is incredibly simple.
+If run with no arguments, it starts an interactive Orynx REPL.
+If run with a single argument, it runs that file.
+Any further arguments are ignored.

 ## Basics
 Code in Orynx is broken into statements, which can either consist of two expressions separated by an equals sign, or a single expression.
 Statements also must end with a semicolon.